AI Legal Content Marketing – Where Do Human Writers Stand?

 For instance, suppose you are a criminal defense law firm in New Orleans and would like to focus on DUI defense.
 Your short keywords may be “DUI defense,” and your longtail keywords may be “best DUI defense in New Orleans.”
 An example of some LSI keywords may include “defense for driving under the influence in Louisiana” and “New Orleans defense attorneys for a DUI arrest.”

 Writing style builds your online brand.
-For legal sites, the difference between using victim or survivor is can make a deep impact on the tone of your page.
-Consider the impression you want to make using your blog or practice area page.
-Which stylistic terms suit your target audience?
+For legal sites, choosing between words like “victim” or “survivor” can make a deep impact on the tone of your page and how it’s received.
+Consider the impression you want to leave when users are reading your blog or practice area page.
+Which stylistic terms below suit your target audience best?

 • Crash/Accident